ldsands/UsefulCodeSnippets/other_software/VS_Code/vscode_settings.md

 ## Keyboard Settings (with Their Explanations)

-- this shortcut uses the search editor but only searches the local file searched.
+- This shortcut uses the search editor but only searches the local file searched.
 [Here](https://github.com/microsoft/vscode/issues/92298#issuecomment-625555240) is some context

 ```JSON
     {